 A note about this website

 One side benefit of creating & maintaining this blog is that it has helped me learn the basics of building a website.
 Instead of creating a WordPress blog, filling in the fields and clicking on design options, I chose to create my blog on GitHub Pages, and work with the source files directly.
-I got a big head start by forking from the Minimal Mistakes theme repo, but every bit of content that I have put onto this blog has been through my own coding in the websites files.
-You can check out those files at my repo on GitHub.
+I got a big head start by forking from the Minimal Mistakes theme repo, but every bit of content that I have put onto this blog has been through my own coding/writing in the websites files.
+You can check out those files at my website repo on GitHub.